chooper/off-call/Readme.md

  * **PAGERDUTY_PASSWORD** The password to use for authentication.
  * **SERVICES** The services defined in PagerDuty to operate on.

-There is also now (experimental) Google Drive support:
+There is also now Google Drive support:

 * **GDRIVE_USERNAME** Your Google username
 * **GDRIVE_PASSWORD** Your Google password (use an application-specific password)